Marko Rog: Napoli

 On 29 August 2016, Rog joined Serie A side Napoli on a five-year contract.
 He scored his first goal for the club in 3–1 win over Atalanta on 27 August 2017.
 All 28 of his games in the 2017–18 season which he played in Serie A were played from the substitutes' bench, as were all of his other matches, except from one match in the UEFA Europa League and two matches in the Coppa Italia.
 He was versatile in this season, playing in the right and centre of midfield, and at centre forward, at various stages in the campaign.
 He scored one goal (against Atalanta) and made one assist (against Red Bull Leipzig).
 He received 4 yellow cards and played 251 minutes of football.

 Rog made 1.2 tackles and 1.1 fouls per match in Serie A in the 2016–17 season as well as partaking in 1.2 dribbles per match in 373 minutes of game time, and in 2017–18 made 0.4 tackles and 0.4 fouls per game and made 0.4 dribbles per game in 251 minutes of game time, and in 2018–19 made 1.3 tackles and 1.3 fouls per match as well as 0.6 interceptions (his highest of any season), and 0.9 dribbles per match.
 He scored once for Napoli in the 2018–19 Serie A. He made his most starts for Napoli in the league in 2018–19.
 His passing success rate was always high in the league, ranging from 87.5 to 91.6% over the three seasons in the league.
 He has featured little in Europe for the Neapolitans.

 Sevilla (loan)

 On 29 January 2019, Rog joined on loan to Spanish La Liga side Sevilla until 30 June 2019.
 Rog started his first two matches for Sevilla in La Liga in defeats against Barcelona and Huesca.
 He also started in a 3–0 loss to Leganés and a 2–0 victory over Athletic Bilbao.
 He made six further appearances in the league from the bench.
 He featured in three matches in the UEFA Europa League.
 At Sevilla, his passing success rate was 86.4% and he was given two yellow cards.

-Cagliari (loan)
+Cagliari

 On 17 July 2019, Cagliari bought the footballer from Napoli.
 Rog joined Cagliari on loan with an obligation set at €18 million including bonuses.

+Return to Dinamo Zagreb

+On 12 February 2024, Rog returned to Dinamo Zagreb on loan until the end of 2024.
+The loan was extended for six additional months in January 2025.